Call for Abstracts

 - Call for abstracts opens:

-Mid-February 2026 - Abstract submission deadline:
+Mid-February 2026 - EXTENDED Abstract submission deadline:

-1 April 2026 midnight (any time zone) - Presenter notifications:
+1 May 2026 midnight (any time zone) - Presenter notifications:

 30 June 2026 midnight (any time zone)